Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Introduction

-The idea that relational properties are more basic than the independent properties of a quantum system is profound.
-It should be considered a starting point for constructing the formulation of quantum mechanics.
-However, traditional quantum mechanics always starts with an observer-independent quantum state.
+The second aspect of RQM is more fundamental.
+Since the relational properties between two quantum systems are considered more basic than the independent properties of one system, the relational properties, instead of the independent properties, of quantum systems should be considered as a starting point for constructing the formulation of quantum mechanics itself.
+Questions associated with this aspect of RQM include how to quantify the relational properties between two quantum systems, and how to reconstruct a quantum mechanics theory from relational properties.
+Note that the relational properties themselves are relative to a QRF.
+Different observers can ascribe a quantum system with different sets of relational properties relative to their choices of QRFs.

+It is this second aspect of RQM that inspires our works here.
+Traditional quantum mechanics always starts with an observer-independent quantum state.
 It is of interest to see if a quantum theory constructed based on relational properties can address some of the unanswered fundamental questions mentioned earlier.
 Such reconstruction program was initiated in Ref.~\cite{Rovelli96} and had some successes, for example, in deriving the Schr\"{o}dinger Equation.
-However, the origin of quantum probability, the Born's Rule, the measurement theory, were not yet fully developed.
-The term \textit{correlation} in Ref.~\cite{Everett, Zurek82, Rovelli96} essentially refers to the entanglement between two quantum systems.
-How entanglement affects the calculation of probability was not analyzed in Ref.~\cite{Rovelli96}.
+This reconstruction is based on quantum logic approach.
+Alternative reconstruction that follows the RQM principle but based on information theory is also developed~\cite{Hoehn2014, Hoehn2015}.
+These reconstructions appear rather abstract, not closely connect to the physical process of a quantum measurement.
+We believe that the relational properties should be identified in a measurement event given the idea that the reality of a quantum system is only meaningful in the context of measurement by another system.